Lewistrick/scrumquiz/README.md

     - On Linux: `source .venv\bin\activate`
 - Install dependencies: `python -m pip install -r requirements.txt`
 - Run the script: `python scrumquiz.py`

-    - When run for the first time, it downloads the questions from the github repo
+## Extra options
-    - If you want to redownload the questions, run `python scrumquiz.py --update`
+- If you want to redownload the questions, run `python scrumquiz.py --update`.
+    - When the questions file doesn't exist, it will automatically be downloaded.
+- By default, questions are in random order.
+If you don't want that, use the `--ordered` option.
+- Use the `-n <n_questions>` argument to set the number of questions asked.